victordibia/handtracking/README.md

 | 11  | 640 * 480  | Macbook pro (i7, 2.5GHz, 16GB) | Run while visualizing results (image above) |

 > Note: The code in this repo is written and tested with Tensorflow `1.4.0-rc0`.
 Using a different version may result in [some errors](https://github.com/tensorflow/models/issues/1581).
+You may need to generate your own frozen model graph using the [model checkpoints](model-checkpoint) in the repo to fit your TF version.